AdobeDocs/experience-manager-headless-adaptive-forms.en/contributing.md

 ## Contributor License Agreement

-All third-party contributions to this project must be accompanied by a signed contributor license agreement.
-This gives Adobe permission to redistribute your contributions as part of the project.
-[Sign our CLA](http://opensource.adobe.com/cla.html).
+Contributors must sign a contributor license agreement before submitting any third-party contributions to this project.
+This agreement gives Adobe permission to redistribute your contributions as part of the project.
+[Sign Adobe's CLA](https://opensource.adobe.com/cla.html).
 You only need to submit an Adobe CLA one time, so if you have submitted one previously, you are good to go!

 ## Code Reviews

-All submissions should come in the form of pull requests and need to be reviewed by project committers.
-Read [GitHub's pull request documentation](https://help.github.com/articles/about-pull-requests/) for more information on sending pull requests.
+Submit all contributions as pull requests, and project committers must review them.
+Read [GitHub's pull request documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for more information on sending pull requests.

 <!--